Example Development

 west build -b evkbmimxrt1170 ./examples/demo_apps/hello_world -Dcore_id=cm7 -p always --toolchain iar -t standalone_project

 You can find IAR project is generated in build folder with all the sources.
+The default destination folder is “build” and can be specified by -d

 The standalone example feature supports repository examples and freestanding examples using the explicitly include root CMakeLists.txt.
 Freestanding examples using McuxSDK CMake package do not have standalone example feature.